-As inflation crosses 9%, surging gas prices and dwindling consumer purchasing power certainly make a strong case that the US is in recession territory.
-However, economists at the National Bureau of Economic Research (NBER) get the final say in determining if we’ve entered a recession, and the committee uses a more complex definition than the simple “two quarters” approach.
+Regardless of how we each might interpret the data, economists at the National Bureau of Economic Research (NBER) get the final say in determining if we’ve entered a recession, and the committee uses a more complex definition than the simple “two quarters” approach.
+So how exactly does the NBER determine if the United States is in a recession?

 How Does The NBER Determine A Recession?

-For context, the unemployment rate in October 2009 was 10.10%.
-Surely the NBER would hesitate to claim the US is in a recession when it’s experiencing both low unemployment and steady job growth.
-(In the month of June, the US added 372,000 new jobs.)
+Unemployment is another important factor to consider.
+At 3.7% as of October 2022, the US unemployment rate is below its historical average of 5.74%.
+For context, the unemployment rate in October 2009 was 10.1%.
+Naturally, the NBER would hesitate to claim the US is in a recession when it’s experiencing both low unemployment and steady job growth.
+(In the month of October, the US added 261,000 new jobs.)

 The NBER also examines real gross domestic income (GDI), which measures what participants in the economy make or “take in”, i.e. wages and profits.
-US Real GDI is currently up 0.44% year-to-date and up 1.98% since July 2021.
+US Real GDI is currently up year-to-date, albeit only slightly at 0.21%.

-And because many of these data points are lagging indicators, it can be difficult to officially designate a recession in real time.
-As a result, NBER typically won’t make a final decision until the US is well into a recession, or even after one has already passed.
+Because many of the NBER’s data points are lagging indicators, it can be difficult to officially classify a recession in real-time.
+As a result, the NBER typically won’t make an official determination until the US is well into a recession, or even after one has already passed (as occurred in 2020).

 Overlaying Recessions on Charts

-Fundamental Charts enables you to visualize US Recession periods (as defined by NBER) on any chart, allowing you to illustrate recession implications for various portfolios and securities.
+Fundamental Charts enable you to visualize US Recession periods (as defined by NBER) on any chart, allowing you to illustrate recession implications for various portfolios and securities.

 Is there one true answer to the question “Are we in a recession?”
 Yes and no.

-While final say comes from the economists at NBER, we likely won’t have the answer until late in the game.
+While forecasts suggest a mild recession is likely to come in 2023, the final say comes from the economists at NBER, and we probably won’t have the answer until late in the game.
 But that doesn’t mean advisors shouldn’t continue taking the temperature of the economy and educating their clients on the fundamentals.
-With the proper data and tools at their disposal, advisors can communicate the most important factors at play and how they impact investing decisions.
+With the proper data and tools, advisors can better communicate the most important factors at play and how they impact investment decisions.